The website scrub not only created a cover-up, it magnified to what lengths Balch would go to sugar-coat the past.

 On or about March 2, 2017, after we had exposed their connection to the Russian-linked aerospace company in a public education campaign, Balch scrubbed their website of all references to their successful lobbying in D.C. of changing Russian sanctions for Black Hall Aerospace.
 The website scrub not only created a cover-up, it magnified to what lengths Balch would go to sugar-coat the past.
 In addition, their top lobbyist in Washington, William F. Stiers, changed his resume, removing all references to his success in changing Russian sanctions.

-At the end of last month, Balch appears to have attempted to deceive the public yet once again.
+On May 23, Balch appears to have attempted to deceive the public yet once again.
 Politico.com reported that in a statement Balch & Bingham said they “previously represented an American subcontractor to a large U.S. aerospace company, which had a contract with the U.S. Department of Defense to maintain Russian-made helicopters purchased by the Obama Administration.”

 But what raised a red flag were the words “previously represented.”
 Balch & Bingham is still representing Black Hall Aerospace, Inc. On January 20, 2017, Balch filed a fourth quarter lobbying report from 2016 stating they were terminated on December 31, 2016.
 This April 19th, they filed a first quarter lobbying report showing they were representing them as of January 1, 2017.